TriumphTeam/docs/triumph-gui/introduction.md

 ## Creating a Paginated GUI

-To create a Paginated GUI all you need to do is:
+To create a Paginated GUI `code` test `here` all you need to do is:

 ```java
 // Main constructor